citusdata/podyn/README.md

 SELECT create_distributed_table('clicks', 'siteid');
 ```

-A new column is added to the PostgreSQL table whenever an item is processed during the initial data load or while replicating changes that contains a new key.
+A new column is added to the PostgreSQL table whenever a new key appears in an item during the initial data load or while replicating changes.
 For example, if a `payload` (String) key is encountered, the following command would be sent to the database:

 ```
 ALTER TABLE clicks ADD COLUMN payload text;